The parable of the ‘talents’ or ‘bags of gold.’

 But the servant with the one bag of gold had buried it in the ground, he had just hidden it away.
 When questioned by his master, his explanation was, he knew his master was a hard man and he was afraid to try and use what he had been given.
 He is condemned by his master, for his laziness.
 He is told, that at the very least, he should have deposited the money in a bank where it could have gained interest.

-What is so interesting to me about this story is that there is one master.
+What is so interesting to me about the ‘parable of the talents’ is that there is one master.
 He is, however, perceived by his servants in two completely different ways.
 Two of the servants are confident to try and put to good use what they have been given.
 They do not show any fear of their master.
 The servant who buried his gift in the ground, views his master in a different way.
 He is ruled by fear!

 Fear paralyses us, for when we become fearful, we are afraid of making a mistake.
 We are afraid of getting it wrong and messing up.
 When we become controlled by fear our default button is to do precisely nothing!
 But we have been released from fear, we are dearly loved by God.